Zacqary/Qlusterfuq/README.md

 - `smtp-password` - The password for the email address
 - `smtp-port` - The SMTP port

-4. For faster performance, set `cronemail` to "true" and then configure your server to run cron.php as often as possible.
-This isn't required, though.
+4. For faster performance, set `cronemail` to "true" and then configure your server to run `cron.php` as often as possible.
+You may need to chmod `cron.php` to 744.
+If you don't do this, email notifications will be sent out during the process of posting, commenting, etc., which can delay AJAX and page loads for quite a while.

 5. To create your first user, go to Apply to Join and go through the process.
 Your `admincontact` email will receive the join request.
 Approve it.
 To make this new user an administrator, go to the `db/u/(User's ID)` folder and create a file called `admin`.
 Make the text of this file `yes`.